Retrieving TVector3 From a Tree#

 As far as I know, “the old way” should work, even for non-primitive types

-objects).
+(such asTVector3 objects).
 As for the rather curious syntax of using a pointer and passing

 the address of a pointer (see example below), this is simply how things are done in C++/ROOT